Updated February 2018

 - Pushes better than most umbrellas out there

 - Tall handles!!

-- Seats recline independently nearly flat (6 months +) — about 140 degrees [pictured below]
+- Seats recline independently and nearly flat (6 months +) — about 140 degrees [pictured below]

 - Adjustable leg/calf support

-- Rear canopy panels provides added protection in the wind — or can zip off for ventilation
+- Rear canopy panels provide added protection in the wind — or can zip off for ventilation

 - Nice carry handle

 - Very heavy for an umbrella (30 lbs).
 Whhhyyyy is it so heavy?